 While the role of Blacks in Canadian history has not always been viewed as a key feature, people of African descent have been a part of shaping Canada’s heritage and identity since the arrival of Mathieu Da Costa, a navigator and interpreter, in the early 1600s.

-This February in honour of Black History Month, Humber River Hospital is excited to celebrate past and present achievements as well as the contributions of African descent peoples in healthcare, art, education, public service, economic development, politics, and human rights.
+This February in honour of Black History Month, Humber River Health is excited to celebrate past and present achievements as well as the contributions of African descent peoples in healthcare, art, education, public service, economic development, politics, and human rights.

 In fact, did you know…